oamg/leapp-repository/docs/source/faq.md

 ## Are there some actions that are either forbidden or not recommended to be done in actors?

-There are several, covered also in contribution guideline, but highligh these few:
+There are several, covered also in contribution guideline, but highlight these few:
 1. **Do not alter the system in any way during so called preupgrade phases.**
 Even then we want to postpone as many changes as possible after the `LateTestsPhase` phase.
 Any deviation from this rule must be well justified.